5c Gaol Lane

 If your application is successful, you will be enrolled in a comprehensive training and support programme prior to your departure, ensuring you are ready to hit the ground running (or knocking – doors that is) once you arrive in your destination country.

-- Local political context – we’ll make sure you know who your candidate(s) is/are, what their platform issues are, key local issues, state/county demographics, past election results, and how your race relates to the bigger picture within the national political context.
+We’ll make sure you’re trained in the local political context – that you know who your candidate(s) is/are, what their platform issues are, key local issues, state/county demographics, past election results, and how your race relates to the bigger picture within the national political context.

-- Campaigning methods – never worked a campaign before?
+- We’ll also coach you through some of the main campaigning methods.
+Never worked a campaign before?
 No problem.
 Our management team have over a decade of combined experience working on campaigns.
 We’ll familiarize you with some of the main campaigning methods at your destination and make sure you’re well trained in phone banking, canvassing (knocking doors) and generally acting as a representative of a major political party.

 What support will I receive when I’m in on a Politrip?